Trending articles about going out in Madrid

-Highlights, tips and info to live authentic going out experiences in Madrid
+Highlights, tips & info to live authentic going out experiences in Madrid

 What time do people go out and how is the nightlife in Madrid?